hyperware-ai/hyperware-book/src/cookbook/package_apis.md

 APIs are defined in a WIT file.
 A brief summary of more [thorough discussion](../system/process/wit_apis.md#high-level-overview) is provided here:
 1. [WIT (Wasm Interface Type)](https://component-model.bytecodealliance.org/design/wit.html) is a language to define APIs.
-   Kinode packages may define a WIT API by placing a WIT file in the top-level `api/` directory.
+   Hyperware packages may define a WIT API by placing a WIT file in the top-level `api/` directory.
 2. Processes define a [WIT `interface`](https://component-model.bytecodealliance.org/design/wit.html#interfaces).
 3. Packages define a [WIT `world`](https://component-model.bytecodealliance.org/design/wit.html#worlds).
 4. APIs define their own WIT `world` that `export`s at least one processes WIT `interface`.